Keerthigithubrit/Spam_detection_NLP_with_Machine_learning/README.md

    * Sample prediction for custom messages

 ## Conclusion:
-   * Naïve Bayes is highly effective for spam detection in text datasets.
+   * Naive Bayes is highly effective for spam detection in text datasets.
    * The model achieved high accuracy (98%) and good recall for spam messages (0.89).
    * No threshold adjustment is needed — the model is already performing near optimally for this dataset.